PeerMeHQ/know/features/bounties.md

 ## Modes of Quests

-Quests operate under three different modes to cater to various needs and scenarios:
+Quests operate in three modes to suit various needs:

-1. **Assignments**: In this mode, tasks are directly assigned to specific peers.
-This is best suited for straightforward tasks where the Teams has identified peers who are suitable for the task.
+1. **Assignments**: The Team assigns tasks to selected users.
+Users submit work, and the Team finalizes fund distribution.
-2. **Matchmaking**: This mode provides flexibility by enabling peers to apply for tasks.
-The Teams can then choose from a pool of applicants, making it ideal for tasks requiring specific skills or when the Teams wants to explore untapped talents within the community.
+2. **Matchmaking**: Any user can apply.
+The Team selects participants to start the bounty.
+Users submit work, and the Team finalizes fund distribution.
-3. **Competitions**: This mode stimulates a competitive environment where multiple peers vie for task completion.
-Rewards are distributed to the peer or peers who perform the best.
-This mode fosters innovation, creativity, and instills a healthy competitive spirit among peers.
+3. **Competitions**: Open to all users.
+After receiving sufficient submissions, the Team selects winners and finalizes fund distribution.

 ## How to Use Quests